Azure/azure-sdk-for-python/sdk/identity/azure-identity/tests/managed-identity-live/appservice.md

 Use the Azure Portal to attached the managed identity created above to the Web App (see [App Service documentation](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=dotnet#adding-a-user-assigned-identity)).

-# Build the Docker image
+## Build the Docker image

 The test are deployed as a container.
 The following command lines assume this working directory:
 > `azure-sdk-for-python/sdk/identity/azure-identity/tests`

+Two images are needed because the test must run on Python 2 and 3.

 ### Authenticate to ACR